In 2019, TAIT transitioned to a new workflow for tracking iQ and Navigator requests. There are various reasons for this:

 How do I view iQ/Navigator release notes on Zendesk?

-Can I read the current help manual for Navigator on Zendesk?
+Can I read the current user manual for Navigator on Zendesk?

 Yes!
 Click here to start.